Steps of the eviction process in Kansas:

-Evicting a tenant in Kansas can take around three weeks to three months, depending on the eviction type, and whether a follow-up hearing is held.
+Evicting a tenant in Kansas can take around 3 weeks to 3 months, depending on the eviction type, and whether a follow-up hearing is held.

 Grounds for an Eviction in Kansas